 This Master’s degree program is directed toward students who want advanced preparation for professional school (MD, DO, DVM, PharmD, etc.) or future careers in industry, government, or academia.
 This degree program is a terrific opportunity for students interested in the biomedical field who are planning to go into the health professions.
 The purpose of this degree program is to provide an educational option for advanced study in the field of molecular and cellular biology without requiring a research thesis component.
-This master’s degree program is intended to be terminal and does not lead to entry into our School of MCB Ph.D. programs (BIOC, CDB, MICR, MIP, and BIOP).
-Please feel free to contact us with questions, concerns, or to make an appointment.
+While the MS in MCB program is suitable as preparation for a PhD program in MCB or related areas, it is uncommon for students to enter the MCB PhD program at the University of Illinois after finishing this degree.

 Information about the degree program and its requirements can be found in our MS MCB Instructional Program document.
 Course descriptions are located at the bottom of this page.

 127 Burrill Hall, MC-119

 407 South Goodwin Avenue

 Urbana, IL 61801

 phone: (217) 244-6239

 For information on current graduate tuition and fees, please visit the Office of the Registrar's "Tuition & Fee Rates" page.